STAT540-UBC-2022/project-team-11/Reports/final_project_proposal.md

 Our hypothesis based on literature [1] is
 1) Does the expression of interferon-responsive genes (specially ACE2) increase as a function of viral load?
 2) Do transcripts for B cell-specific proteins and neutrophil chemokines were elevated in patients with lower viral load?
-3) Is there a reduced expression of the Th1 chemokines in older individuals?
+3) Is there a reduced expression of the Th1 chemokines in older individuals and males suggesting deficiencies in trafficking and/or function of cytotoxic T cells and natural killer (NK) cells?

 ## Division of labour